minqiaowang/oracle-sharded-database/elastic-scaling/elastic-scaling.md

 10. The host name of shard3 is already there.
-Manually add shard3 IP addresses to the shard catalog metadata.
+Manually add shard3 private IP addresses to the shard catalog metadata.

     ```
-    GDSCTL> add invitednode 10.0.1.3
+    GDSCTL> <copy>add invitednode 10.0.1.3<copy>
     GDSCTL>
     ```